Category: Personal Injury Law

 Steps in a Personal Injury Lawsuit

-Every personal injury case is unique but there are common factors each person can expect in most cases.
+Every personal injury case is unique, but there are common factors each person can expect in most cases.
 Any legitimate personal injury case will involve a personal injury and need proof to make it past the summary judgment stage.
 If the damages appear to be more than a small claims court, then a Portland personal… read more

 What is PIP (Personal Injury Protection)?